 Feedback Collection and Analysis: Collect data from acceptance assessment and analyze it to determine the acceptance levels of different moringa-enriched products.
 Identify the most and least liked products and/or formulations of the reasons behind these preferences.

-Educational Activities: Organize interactive sessions and activities to educate children and their parents about the health benefits of moringa.
-Provide informational materials and conduct demonstrations on incorporating moringa into everyday meals.

-Budget

 Budget

 Table 1.
 The list of items to be purchased and other expenses.